justincourses/share-web-course-1/content/news/latest.md

 ---
-title: 'Title of the page'
-description: 'meta description of the page'
+title: 'Latest'
+description: 'Latest news'
 ---

-# Here is the content of latest news
+# Latest news

+Latest story of the day

+## AI is insane

+AI is insane